pinemosquito/Neural-Net/README.md

     from keras.model import Sequential
     from keras.model import Dense, Dropout, Activation

+I apply Neural Net to NMIST dataset.
+This is developed by Yann LeCunn, Corinna Cortes and Christopher Burges for evaluating machine learning models on handwritten digit classification problem.
-I impose constraint on weight for each hidden layer to make sure maximum norm of weight does not exceed value of 3 This is done using W_constraint = maxnorm(3)
+To start, I impose constraint on weight for each hidden layer to make sure maximum norm of weight does not exceed value of 3.
+This is done using W_constraint = maxnorm(3)

     model = Sequential()
     model.add(Dense(128, input_dim=input_dim, init='normal', W_constraint=maxnorm(3)))
     model.add(Activation('relu'))